 Get one cheap

 New York apartments don’t typically come cheap.
 But if you’re willing to make certain sacrifices, you could land yourself an excellent bargain.

 - Look at larger apartment buildings – those with around 40 or more apartments are much more likely to have lower prices.
 In the winter months, there is much less activity in the market.
 As a result, landlords are generally willing to deal with any vacant apartments they have.

-- Check lesser talked about areas – Less publicized areas that are not in demand can have nice cheap apartments which landlords are desperate to offload.
+- Check lesser talked about areas – Less publicized neighborhoods that are not in demand can have nice less expensive apartments.
 This might mean having to make do with long commutes and fewer amenities in the area.

 Save Some Room in Your Budget

 There is no such thing as a perfect apartment.
 However, once you have secured the keys for one that closely matches your expectations you’ll have the freedom to perfect it.
 This is one reason it helps to have a budget that will allow you to make the purchase and have some funds left over for necessary renovations.
 Even brand-new homes can require some post-purchase spending.

 Factor in decorating or possible repair costs; so you don’t find yourself in a situation where you have to postpone repairs that are needed now.
 Buying your first apartment in NYC might be one of the most challenging things you have to face thus far in life, but it can also be one of the most rewarding.
 In the end, it is not as daunting as you think.

 Find a buyer’s agent